Skyharbour Resources logo

 • New Discoveries: Skyharbour will continue advancing new uranium discoveries at its 100% owned high-grade Moore Lake Project, building on more than 5,000 metres drilled in 2024 and an additional 7,800 metres completed in 2025.
 High-grade mineralization at the Maverick Zone remains the primary focus, with follow-up drilling aimed at extending and expanding known structures to drive near-term, discovery-focused news flow.
 Beyond Moore, Skyharbour completed over 9,500 metres of drilling in 2025, along with multiple geophysical surveys across priority targets within the original Russell Lake project area.
 In 2026, Skyharbour and new joint venture partner Denison plan an aggressive, multi-phase exploration program across the reorganized Russell Lake Joint Venture properties, totaling more than 15,000 metres of diamond drilling.

 • Ongoing drill results from Russell & Moore: Regular assay results expected through the 2026 programs, providing near-term updates and potential discovery momentum.
+At Wheeler North, Denison has started the first phase of a planned 7,500 metre program targeting Fox Lake Trail, with additional drilling planned later in 2026 at Fork and Sphinx.
 Several of Skyharbour’s partner companies are expected to be active in 2026, adding to the news flow and catalysts.

 Medium term